stormasm/life/flickr/flickr-page.md

 ### Accounts where the copy process has been completed

-This is a temp note that will be deleted and moved to a more permanent location
+This is a [temp note](https://github.com/stormasm/ptme/blob/main/misc/flickr-private.md) that will be deleted and moved to a more permanent location that is not public facing.

 ### Final upload of images to Google Photos from static flickr download files